 Try to take some time when evaluating potential apartments in Springdale.
-Like most cities, there are good and bad areas and within those, good and bad apartment complexes.
 Drive through them at different times of the day and stop and talk to residents to get a feel for what the place is really like.
 If they refuse to talk to you, don’t move in there.
 Seriously, even talk to your neighbors to get a sense of noise in your building.

 Don’t assume that the apartment you’ll be placed in is in any way similar to the model, because the chances are real good that it won’t be.
 It’ll be the model without her makeup and sans airbrushing.
 Ask to see the actual unit.
 Try to plan the viewing on a day when neighbors (and their kids) are home to get an idea of soundproofing.

 Don’t forget to ask about the parking policies.
 Parking within complexes is hit or miss in Springdale.
 If it’s important to you to park close to your building, avoid the complexes with general admission-type parking.
 Some complexes issue parking permits and still allow “first-come-first-park.”
 The permits can run you up to an extra $25 a month and there’s no guarantee that you won’t have to hike a ways to get to your crib.

 Overall, you’ll like Springdale.
 Most stuff is less expensive – groceries, transportation, housing and health care – than the national average.